public-key-cryptography/public-key-editor/README.md

 	tion to be unbreakable.
 Breaking a few of the ciphers doesn't get a cryptanalyst anything because breaking a composite key is an all-or-nothing game.

-	The ciphers in the public key class that have a many-to-one mapping of the private key X to the pub- lic key Y may be unbreakable by classical and quantum computing because the solution is ambiguous and the private key X is only used once.
-Quantum computers are unable to solve math problems that have am- biguous solutions because they wouldn't know which solution to solve for.
-This is why a quantum com- puter can only attack the factorization problem by solving the discrete log problem, not by solving the difference of squares equation x^2 == 1 (mod n).
+	The ciphers in the public key class that have a many-to-one mapping of the private key X to the public key Y may be unbreakable by classical and quantum computing because the solution is ambiguous and the private key X is only used once.
+Quantum computers are unable to solve math problems that have ambigu- ous solutions because they wouldn't know which solution to solve for.
+This is why a quantum computer can only attack the factorization problem by solving the discrete log problem, not by solving the dif- ference of squares equation x^2 == 1 (mod n).
 Even if the solution is unambiguous, it doesn't mean that a quantum computer can solve it; there has to be an algorithm or method for solving it, or the same private key X would have to be used more than once with a different public parameter A.

 	Encryption ciphers are not used in the software because they have a one-to-one mapping (or function) of the plaintext to ciphertext.
 It doesn't make sense to use an encryption cipher that has a one-to-